 - Gifts are exchanged at first meetings, but typically not often after that.

-- You should never give a gift with your right hand.
+- You should never give a gift with your left hand as it’s considered dirty.
+Use either your right hand alone or both together.

 - You should always bring flowers or sweets to a social gathering.